tuanduc8t1/AI-Headshot/README.md

 ```bash
 python test_result.py
 ```
-This will launch a web interface where you can generate images using your trained LoRA model
+This will launch a web interface where you can generate images using your trained LoRA model<br><br>
 ![Interface](assets/interface.png)

 ---